 All impairments that occur after stroke are the result of neurological damage to the brain.
 No pill or Chinese herbal remedy can revive lost brain tissue.
 Only a dedicated stroke rehabilitation regimen can cure the effects of stroke.

 However, some supplements are worth considering, especially if there is clinical evidence that supports its use during stroke recovery.

 Before you consider adding supplements to your diet, however, consult with your doctor.
 Your doctor is familiar with your preexisting health conditions, and can warn you of adverse side effects.

 For instance, the herbal supplement ginko biloba is touted for its memory-boosting effects.
 However, it’s a natural blood thinner, which means anyone with a history of hemorrhagic stroke should avoid it.

 Be careful with new supplements.
 Always check your sources and make sure that it will not interact with your current medication or exacerbate preexisting health conditions.

 Hopefully this article has convinced you that the cure for stroke does not lie in a pill.
 Instead, progress can be found in a consistent rehabilitation program that’s pursued long-term.

-The brain recovers after stroke through neuroplasticity, which is activated by experience.
-Stroke patients need to practice the skills they want to improve, in order to rewire the brain.
+The brain recovers after a stroke through neuroplasticity, which is activated by experience.
+Patients need to practice the skills they want to improve to rewire the brain.
 There is no short cut or pill for that.

 Fortunately, there is good news.
 Stroke patients that adhere to consistent, long-term rehabilitation plans can make significant recoveries.
 It can feel overwhelming to decide how to proceed with rehabilitation, so we’ve included a free ebook loaded with more stroke recovery tips at the end.